Skip to main content

 For Proquest Ebook Central:

 - If you see or "You may read this book for 5 minutes, and request this book from your library at no cost to you." this means we have not added this ebook to UCSD's collection.
-You will be prompted to login to your Ebook Central account before submitting a request.
+You can request that we add the book to the collection.
+You will be prompted to login or create an Ebook Central account before submitting a request.

 - Firefox and Chrome users: If your ebook continuously refreshes on the book's detail page, so the page looks like it's "jumping" or "twitching," this may be due to a browser extension that needs to be disabled.
 ProQuest has a list of extensions that users have reported as causing this error, including the Mendeley web importer in both Firefox and Chrome.
 Other options: